vssukharev/bindgen.c3l/README.md

 ## TODO

-- Add one more parameter if_condition and module_wrap functions: name kind, like function, structure, member, etc.
+- Add kind parameter to if_condition and module_wrap functions: function, structure, member, etc.